 - In the 2003 Legislative Session, Senate Bill 286 and House Bill 1464 created a "Back" DROP for members of the System effective July 1, 2003.
 The "Back" DROP is a modified deferred retirement option plan.
 The "Back" DROP allows the member flexibility by not having to commit to terminate employment within 5 years.
-Once a member has met their normal retirement period of 20 years for those hired prior to November 1, 2013, and 22 years for those hired after November 1, 2013, the member can choose, upon retirement, to be treated as if the member had entered into the Deferred Option Plan.
+Once a member has met their normal retirement period of 20 years, the member can choose, upon retirement, to be treated as if the member had entered into the Deferred Option Plan.
 A member, however, cannot receive credit to the Deferred Option Plan account based upon any years prior to when the member reached their normal retirement date.
 Once a member is ready to retire, the member can make the election to participate in the "Back" DROP and can receive a Deferred Option Plan benefit based upon up to 5 years of participation.
 The member's regular retirement benefit will not take into account any years of service credited to the "Back" DROP.
-As of June 30, 2022 and 2021, there were 2,045 and 1,785 members, respectively, participating in the "Back" DROP. - Firefighters with 20 years of service or who were receiving pension benefits as of May 26, 1983, are entitled to post-retirement adjustments equal to one-half the increase or decrease for top-step firefighters.
+As of June 30, 2023 and 2022, there were 2,244 and 2,045 members, respectively, participating in the "Back" DROP. - Firefighters with 20 years of service or who were receiving pension benefits as of May 26, 1983, are entitled to post-retirement adjustments equal to one-half the increase or decrease for top-step firefighters.
 Pensions will not be adjusted below the level at which the firefighter retired.